jeremyhahn/go-trusted-platform/README.md

 The `docs` folder provides links to resources with detailed information about how the internals of the TPM and various other components used in this project work, along with examples of how to use the software included in this repository.

-As this is a work in progress, and complex project, I will continue to update the docs to capture as much information on relevant topics as possible, and continue to update this README to reflect the road map and current status of features.
+As this is a work in progress, complex project, and many resources on uses cases and implementation details using the TPM are incomplete, scarce, inconsistent, old, and some just plain wrong, I will continue to update the docs to capture as much information on relevant topics as possible, and continue to update this README to reflect the road map and current status of the project.

 ## Road Map

-This project aims to be FIPS compliant and follow all best practices and guidance issued by the TCG and NIST to provide everything necessary to provision, manage, scale and secure a trusted service provider platform on-prem, in the cloud, or hybrid environment.
+This project aims to be FIPS compliant and follows best practices and guidance issued by the TCG and NIST to provide everything necessary to provision, manage, scale and secure a trusted service provider platform and it's clients on-prem, in the cloud, or hybrid environment.

+The Trusted Platform is also supporting it's own cloud - an experimental mode, running as a globally distributed network powered by it's users, similar to Bitcoin.

+The stimulus for this project is an [Agricultural IoT Platform](https://github.com/jeremyhahn/go-cropdroid) I've been working on for a few years.
+I'll be cherry picking code from several repositories in the "cropdroid" family, combined with new pixie dust, to create a robust, general purpose web services and IoT platform that can be used to host and secure many different types of applications and deployment scenerios, from public service providers to corporate IT systems and home networks.

+The initial use case I'm supporting is a local farmers market that runs as an open, distributed network that any user can join, including hardware and software to automate physical cultivation processes and laborious tasks, provide detailed logs and data points on every aspect of the cultivation process, for example, reports on organically produced products, an integrated shopping cart system to sell harvests, and a rich ecosystem for collaboration and e-commerce, connecting farmers and organic consumers around the world.
+[An Android app](https://github.com/jeremyhahn/cropdroid-android) provides the ability to receive real-time alerts and notifications, monitor and control hardware devices, provide shopping cart features, and connect with and collaborate with other users on the network, including resource sharing (data replication, backups, WAN clustering / load balancing) and lots of other cool stuff.

 #### TCG